 This limewash is very forgiving.
 If you were using it on the outside of your home you could literally hose it off even after a couple of days.
 It really sets after five days.
 The problem is you can’t hose down your fireplace (unless it’s an outdoor one) so you want to test the process and then move forward.
 But know you are working with a very forgiving product so don’t stress too much.

-I really wanted some of the character of the stones to come through.
+I really wanted some of the character and texture of the stones to come through.
 You can always use a little bit of sandpaper later on to scrape away a bit more paint.
 Worked really well for me.
 I wanted each stone to look a bit different.

 PRO TIP: This pertains to later, but do you see how tight some of those gaps are?
 I still added a thick grout line over every gap.
 That is where overgrouting comes in.
 More on that below.